Generic name: cyclosporine [ SYE-kloe-SPOR-een ]

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Do not receive a "live" vaccine while using cyclosporine.
+Do not receive a "live" vaccine while using Neoral.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Avoid exposure to sunlight or tanning beds.
 Neoral can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.